NHSDigital/booking-and-referral-media/src/ValidationReferralPages/App3HowDoesITWork.md

 ### Make a Referral

-Making a referral for this application follows the {{pagelink:design-core, text:standard pattern for BaRS operations}}.
+Making a referral for this application follows the {{pagelink:dcore-pseudo-code, text:standard pattern for BaRS operations}}.

 The message definition that defines this payload for this application is: {{link:MessageDefinition-BARS-MessageDefinition-ServiceRequest-Request-Referral}}
 <p>